 Hypokalemia (hypo-low, kal-potassium-emia-blood) is a deficiency of potassium in the blood plasma, the straw coloured, liquid part of the blood which makes up approximately 55% of the blood volume.
 Also known as kalium (with the symbol K), cats obtain potassium through their diet.
-More than 90% of potassium is found within the body’s cells (intracellular), the remainder is present in the extracellular fluid of the blood.
+Over 90% of potassium is located within the body’s cells (intracellular), the remainder is present in the extracellular fluid of the blood.
 Kidneys control levels of potassium by excreting excess out of the body via the urine.

 4 – 5.3 mmol/L

 > 5.5 mmol/L

 What is potassium?

 Potassium is an essential electrolyte which performs several functions including

 Maintains the body’s electrolyte balance and acid/alkali levels in cells and tissues.

 It plays an important role in heart, skeletal, and smooth muscle contraction (including the heart).
 Transmitting messages from the nerves to the muscles, making it important for normal heart, digestive, and muscular function.

 Transports nutrients into cells and removes wastes from cells.

 There are many causes of hypokalemia which are split into the following: